-You can change the RS232C standard interface communications parameters using the "COM" command (SICS level 2).
+For weigh modules that have only a RS232C standard interface, you can change the RS232C standard interface communications parameters using the "COM" command (SICS level 2).
 Once you have made your changes, you must adjust the terminal program's communications parameters accordingly so that you can continue to communicate with the weigh module.

 For weigh modules that have an additional optional interface, you can configure them using the "COPT" command (SICS level 2).
 Only the RS232C standard interface supports the "COPT" command; therefore, for this configuration, the weigh module must first be connected with the host computer via the standard interface.
 Once you have configured your system, you can connect the host computer with the optional interface.
 The RS232C standard interface itself cannot be configured; it always uses the factory settings (see above).
 If an optional interface is available, the RS232C standard interface is used as a service interface.

-If you have a terminal, you can connect it temporarily and configure the optional interface using the terminal.
+Note: If you have a terminal, you can connect it temporarily and configure the optional interface using the terminal.
 This is easier and faster than configuring it with the "COPT" command.
 Once you've configured the optional interface, you can disconnect and remove the terminal.

-The next section describes the most important configuration task (user settings) with special consideration given to the expanded MT-SICS command set for WMC weigh modules without a terminal.
+The next section describes the most important configuration task (user settings) with special consideration given to the expanded MT-SICS command set for WMC weigh modules without a terminal (Section 3.1).
+The standard SICS commands are available for additional configuration work (Section 3.2).

-5.2 Configuring the Weigh Module
+3.4 Configuring the Weigh Module